-Joshua was a regular columnist for the Las Vegas CityLife alternative weekly newspaper from 2001 to 2008.
+He was a regular columnist for the Las Vegas CityLife alternative weekly newspaper from 2001 to 2008.
 He and co-author Matt O’Brien were nominated for a Pulitzer Prize for their series of stories about homeless people living in the storm drains under Las Vegas, which O’Brien later expanded into the book Beneath The Neon.
-His writing has also appeared in print publications such as Coilhouse, Mondo 2000, Axcess, the Reno News & Review, Racket, 944 and online publications such as Mindjack.com, The Unofficial Apple Weblog and Worldchanging.
+His writing has also appeared in print publications such as Coilhouse, Mondo 2000, Axcess, the Reno News & Review, Racket, 944 and online publications such as NSFWCORP, The Huffington Post, Mindjack, The Unofficial Apple Weblog and Worldchanging.
+He has authored two books: An American Vampire In Juarez: Getting My Teeth Pulled In Mexico’s Most Notorious Border Town and Everyone I Know Is Brokenhearted, a collection of work from 1998-2009.
 He has also contributed to a few books, including Worldchanging: A User’s Guide For The 21st Century and The Underground Guide To Las Vegas.
-He has also lectured internationally on futurism-related topics, and is considered an early pioneer in the field of online micropatronage, due to his “Dark Miracle” project.
+He is considered an early pioneer in the field of crwodfunding and online micropatronage, due to his “Dark Miracle” project.